 Málaga City - History Meets Hipster Cool

-Just over an hour from Nerja, Málaga is no longer the sleepy port it once was.
-Once considered merely a gateway to the Costa del Sol, the city has quietly transformed into one of Europe’s most stylish urban escapes—arguably even outpacing Barcelona in cool-factor.
+Just about 45-min to one hour from Nerja, Málaga is no longer the sleepy port it once was.
+Once considered merely a gateway to the Costa del Sol, the city has quietly transformed into one of Europe’s most stylish urban escapes - arguably even outpacing Barcelona in cool-factor.
 A day or weekend here blends ancient history with edgy galleries, food markets with fusion tapas, Roman ruins with rooftop cocktails.
 It’s this mix of tradition and reinvention that’s turned Málaga into a hipster haven by the sea.

 History of Malaga